Hold the Mayo

 I checked.

-9 replies on “Hold the Mayo”
+9 responses to “Hold the Mayo”

-Although it contains no dairy, I learned that you must stick it in the fridge.
+1. Although it contains no dairy, I learned that you must stick it in the fridge.
 Eggs.
 And what are you talking about?, no protective barrier, that's a secondary usage at least.

 It is pretty much just eggs and oil – you could easily make it at home.
 Who would want to?
 Disgusting for the most part but yes, a little bit mixed with some nice mustard on a ham and cheese and you have got your self a little heaven sandwich.

-mayo is the best thing i ever heard of on a sandwich whether it be a protective barrier or not. i LIKE it to squeeze out the end of the sandwich…especially if you happen to be in europe and they HAND MAKE the mayo. it's like heaven.
+5. mayo is the best thing i ever heard of on a sandwich whether it be a protective barrier or not. i LIKE it to squeeze out the end of the sandwich…especially if you happen to be in europe and they HAND MAKE the mayo. it's like heaven.
 HEAVEN i say.

-Mayonaise can taste good.
+6. Mayonaise can taste good.
 In Belgium and the Netherlands they make a variation called fritessaus – it has a splash of vinegar I think – and an enjoyable flavor.
 And of course there is the delicious aioli – garlic mayonaise.

 And yes, I am glad to be spending part of my Tuesday morning defending the flavor of mayonaise.